walra356/CamiFITS.jl/docs/src/index.md

 data blocks.
 ```
 The words *must*, *shall*, *may*, *recommended*, *required* and *optional* are
-to be interprete as described in the [IETF standard - RFC 2119](https://www.rfc-editor.org/info/rfc2119).
+to be interpretedas described in the [IETF standard - RFC 2119](https://www.rfc-editor.org/info/rfc2119).
 #### Creating a simple FITS file
 FITS files can be created using the command [`fits_create`](@ref).
 This process
 proceeds in two steps: (a) first a [`FITS`](@ref) object is constructed